AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 *Alternative 1* controls the number of pairs of phasing rounds that are performed by AlphaPhase1.1 on the high‐density group.
 The minimum for this number is 2 while the maximum is 30::

   PedigreeFile                          ,MyPedrigree.txt
-  GenotypeFile                      ,NyGenos.txt
+  GenotypeFile                          ,MyGenos.txt
+  SexChrom                              ,No
   NumberSnp                             ,3129
   InternalEdit                          ,Yes
   EditingParameters                     ,95.0,2.0,98.0,AllSnpOut
-  NumberOfPairsOfPhasingRounds      ,10
+  NumberPhasingRuns                     ,1
-  CoreAndTailLength                 ,200,300,400,500,600,250,325,410,290,700
+  CoreAndTailLengths                    ,200,300,400,500,600,250,325,410,290,700
-  CoreLength                        ,100,200,300,400,500,150,225,310,190,600
+  CoreLengths                           ,100,200,300,400,500,150,225,310,190,600
-  GenotypeErrorPercentage           ,0.00
+  PedigreeFreePhasing                   ,No
+  GenotypeError                         ,0.0
   NumberOfProcessorsAvailable           ,20
   InternalIterations                    ,3
+  PreprocessDataOnly                    ,No
+  PhasingOnly                           ,No
+  ConservativeHaplotypeLibraryUse       ,No
+  WellPhasedThreshold                   ,99.0
+  UserDefinedAlphaPhaseAnimalsFile      ,None
+  PrePhasedFile                         ,None
-  PrepocessDataOnly                 ,No
+  BypassGeneProb                        ,No
-  RestartOption                     ,3
+  RestartOption                         ,2
+  HMMOption                             ,No
+  HmmParameters                         ,300,19,20,4
   TrueGenotypeFile                      ,MyTrueGenos.txt

 It is worth pointing out that a pair of rounds comprises one round with AlphaPhase1.1 in ``Offset`` mode and the other in ``NotOffset`` mode.
 Different phasing rounds are required so that each SNP are phased multiple times as a part of cores that span different SNP.
 Additionally the different core spans and ``Offset``/``NotOffset`` modes create overlaps between cores.
 This helps to partially remove the small percentages of phasing errors that AlphaPhase1.1 makes.
 The concept of cores (an their tails) is outlined in Hickey et al. (2011) [2]_. *Offset/NotOffset* mode is described below.

 *Alternative 2* can be used to read in data sets that have been previously phased by AlphaPhase1.1::

   PedigreeFile                          ,MyPedrigree.txt
-  GenotypeFile                      ,NyGenos.txt
+  GenotypeFile                          ,MyGenos.txt
+  SexChrom                              ,No
   NumberSnp                             ,3129
   InternalEdit                          ,Yes
   EditingParameters                     ,95.0,2.0,98.0,AllSnpOut
   NumberOfPairsOfPhasingRounds          ,PhaseDone,"/Users/john/Proj/Test/PhaseOld/",20
-  CoreAndTailLength                 ,200,300,400,500,600,250,325,410,290,700
+  CoreAndTailLengths                    ,200,300,400,500,600,250,325,410,290,700
-  CoreLength                        ,100,200,300,400,500,150,225,310,190,600
+  CoreLengths                           ,100,200,300,400,500,150,225,310,190,600
-  GenotypeErrorPercentage           ,0.00
+  PedigreeFreePhasing                   ,No
+  GenotypeError                         ,0.0
   NumberOfProcessorsAvailable           ,20
   InternalIterations                    ,3
+  PreprocessDataOnly                    ,No
+  PhasingOnly                           ,No
+  ConservativeHaplotypeLibraryUse       ,No
+  WellPhasedThreshold                   ,99.0
+  UserDefinedAlphaPhaseAnimalsFile      ,None
+  PrePhasedFile                         ,None
-  PrepocessDataOnly                 ,No
+  BypassGeneProb                        ,No
-  RestartOption                     ,3
+  RestartOption                         ,2
+  HMMOption                             ,No
+  HmmParameters                         ,300,19,20,4
   TrueGenotypeFile                      ,MyTrueGenos.txt

 This allows users to read in results of previous phasing work.
 Three parameters are required here.